stadelmanma/garmin-run-tracker/README.md

  * Output other aggregate data like weekly mileage
  * Create static route map images using the lat/long positions
  * Add data plotting capabilities
+ * Allow elevation data to be updated after file import if desired
+ * Allow runs to be labeled/named, i.e. "morgantown marathon" this should be unique
+ * Allow comments on runs
  * ...